-The exposure is happening across broadcasts, streams, social clips, on every screen where your sponsors paid to be seen.
-So what does any of it actually add up to?
+Your sponsors are getting exposure across broadcasts, streams, and social clips, on every screen they paid to be on.
+The hard part is proving what all of it added up to.

 If you can't answer that with data, neither can your sponsors.
-And that's where deals stop getting renewed.
+That is where deals stop getting renewed.

 What Is a Sponsor Tracker?